tobiasbuhrer/tobiasb/web/modules/contrib/sophron/README.md

   changes through the ```Drupal\Core\File\MimeType\MimeTypeMapInterface``` API.
 * **NOTE** The Sophron guesser module does not invoke the legacy (deprecated in Drupal 11.2, removed in 12.0) ```hook_file_mimetype_mapping_alter``` hook.

+## Retrieve the MIME type definitions as a JSON

+Visit ```/sophron/mime-types.json```; it will return a JSON feed of all the MIME types defined, with their description, aliases and related file extensions.
+The ```access mime types json feed``` permission is required to access the URL.

 ## Configuration